-"Historic preservation style guide" means a publication that has been developed to assist in the identification of "E", "K" and "C"- rated structures through providing expanded examples and definitions which define each historic rating category.
+"Historic preservation style guide" means a publication that has been developed to assist in the identification of historic resources and 6L properties through providing expanded examples and definitions which define each historic rating category.
 Examples of historic and non-historic property characteristics are provided.
 This document will provide preferred design examples and guidelines for the alteration of historic structures.
 Projects which are consistent with these guidelines will typically not create an adverse impact to a historic structure.

-"Historic register (or register)" means the list of properties formally designated as historic resources.
+"Historic register (or register)" means the city's list of properties formally designated as historic resources.
 The current list of designated properties will be kept on file at the city clerk's office.